Frequently Asked Questions

 How can I reduce the time required for cluster deployment?

 You can reduce cluster deployment time by using an Amazon Machine Image (AMI).
-For information on creating an AMI, see Creating a Cloudera Manager and CDH AMI.
+For information on creating an AMI, see Using Custom Repositories with Cloudera Manager and CDH.

 How can I make Cloudera Director highly available?

 Cloudera Director can set up highly available clusters in a Cloudera Manager deployment, but does not support a high availability setup for itself.
 You can make Cloudera Director more robust by configuring it to use a backed-up, robust MySQL database server (one that is hosted, for example, on AWS RDS ) for its database instead of Cloudera Director's default H2 database.
 Then, if the Director instance goes down, another instance can be spun up that references the same database.
 In this case, Cloudera Director has the ability to resume interrupted work.

 For information on setting up highly available clusters in a Cloudera Manager deployment using Cloudera Director, see Creating Highly Available Clusters With Cloudera Director.